Daniel-McLarty/Portfolio-Website/README.md

 It is fully responsive and optimized for desktop and mobile viewing.
-You can find the live version here: [daniel.mclarty.tech](https://daniel.mclarty.tech)
+You can find the live version here: [daniel.mclarty.tech](https://daniel.mclarty.tech) To generate a production version of the site yourself you can use the provided mover.ps1 script.
+The script does require you to use the minify extension in VS Code first as it expects \*.min.\* files for the main website files.

 ---